Yanzhe2788/travel_Management_System/README.md

 # ✈️ Trip Management System

 A simple web-based trip planning and management system that allows users to select flights and hotels for various destinations, estimate budgets, and save their selections.
-An admin panel is also available to view and manage user submissions.
+An admin panel that need password to log-in is also available to view and manage user submissions.

 ---